Ashley Sanchez

-Ashley Nicole Sanchez (born March 16, 1999) is an American professional soccer player who plays as a midfielder for the North Carolina Courage of the National Women's Soccer League (NWSL) and the United States national team.
+Ashley Nicole Sanchez (born March 16, 1999) is an American professional soccer player who plays as an attacking midfielder or left winger for the North Carolina Courage of the National Women's Soccer League (NWSL) and the United States national team.

-Sanchez played college soccer for the UCLA Bruins, earning first-team All-American honors and setting the program career assist record.
+Sanchez played college soccer for the UCLA Bruins, earning first-team All-American honors and setting the program record for career assists.
 She was drafted fourth overall by the Washington Spirit in the 2020 NWSL draft and helped lead the Spirit to the 2021 NWSL Championship.
 After four seasons in Washington, she was traded to the Courage in 2024.

 Sanchez played extensively for the youth national team and was named the U.S. Soccer Young Female Player of the Year in 2016.
 She made her senior debut for the United States in 2021.

 Early life and education

 Born in Pasadena, California in the Los Angeles region to Julie and Ralph Sanchez, Ashley was raised in the nearby city of Monrovia.
 She is of Mexican descent, with roots in Jalisco.

 As a high schooler, Sanchez attended Mountain Park School for three years and Monrovia High School for one year.
 She played for the varsity team in 2013 and began participating in national team camps the same year.
 As a senior in 2016, she was named NSCAA Youth Girls All-American Player of the Year.
 She competed in regional Olympic Development Programs as well.

 Sanchez played youth soccer for Santa Anita SC, Legends FC, and So Cal Blues.
 She was named Cal South Youth Female Player of the Year in 2016 as well as U.S. Soccer Young Female Player of the Year.